The Naughty Step - what is it and how does it work?

 Troubleshooting behavioural issues using the Naughty Step works best when you also make a fuss of what your child does right.
 Parent positively, and use a Reward Chart to reinforce spontaneous and continual good behaviour in your child.

-How does the naughty step work for these parents?
+How does the naughty step work in real life?

-Many stories we've received from parents show how this method of Time Out has transformed children’s behaviour and (alongside some strong House Rules and a good Reward Chart) given exhausted parents a strategy for household peace.
+Many stories we've received from parents show how this method of Time Out has transformed children’s behaviour and given exhausted parents a strategy for household peace.

 Nevertheless, every child (and every parent) is different, and we did come across some recurring issues with the Naughty Step technique, which we've addressed here.